wp-plugins/ip-address-blocker/readme.txt

 == Changelog ==

+* Version : 5.21 : A very little change but added due to users request that they are accidently blocking their own ID.
+So now the message clearly shows (highlighted in red) that this is your IP, please do not block this.
 * Version : 5.2 : CSV Download Bug Fix as stated by a Wordpress user (Issue at http://support.lionscripts.com/196/download-blocked-ip-addresses)
 * Version : 5.1 : Quick Fix Provided due to issue: Previous Saved IP Addresses were not coming
 * Version : 5.0 : Minor Bug Fixes with new optimized and better structure